The Unholy Alliance Tour

-The Unholy Alliance Tour is a biennial heavy metal concert tour of Europe and North America, with the tag-line "Preaching to the Perverted".
+The Unholy Alliance Tour was a biennial heavy metal concert tour of Europe and North America, with the tag-line "Preaching to the Perverted".
 The tour is headlined by the thrash metal band Slayer, and featured Trivium, Amon Amarth and Mastodon in its latest edition.

 Europe 2004

 The 2004 European edition of the tour featured the following bands: Slayer, Slipknot, Mastodon and Hatebreed.